prismicio/prismic-gatsby/docs/08-use-gatsby-cloud.md

 > **Preview setup**
 >
-> When setting up `gatsby-plugin-prismic-previews`, start at "**2.
-Configure the preview plugin"** and stop after the "[Add a preview resolver page](https://prismic.io/docs/technologies/previews-gatsby#2.-add-a-preview-resolver-page)" step.
+> When setting up `gatsby-plugin-prismic-previews`, start at "**Configure the preview plugin"** and stop after the "[Add a preview resolver page](./06-preview-drafts.md#2.-add-a-preview-resolver-page)" step.

 ### Push your project to Github